-The Board of Advisors is comprised of people both inside and outside of Ecclesia who provide ongoing input into the direction of the Network.
-Each member of the board carries a unique role related to their giftedness and focus.
+The Board of Directors is currently comprised of ten individuals.
+The BOD is responsible for guarding Ecclesia’s mission, vision, values, and distinctives.
+The BOD is also responsible for approving and governing financial and legal matters, as well as the outworking of the various functions of Ecclesia.
 We are grateful for the help they provide us as we move along the journey of living the gospel together as churches.

 Connecting churches and leaders together is something that Chris has always tried to do, so it makes sense that he would be instrumental in the founding of Ecclesia, and would also serve as Ecclesia’s Director & Organizational Architect.
 Chris also serves on the pastoral team of Imago Dei, and works with fellow board member Brian Hopper in trying to develop fresh expressions of church in Richmond, VA.
 In addition, Chris works with the Baptist General Association of Virginia as an Emerging Church Strategist, serves as the National Coordinator for Fresh Expressions US, and teaches in the doctoral program at Northern Seminary.
 He is married to his high school sweetheart Rachel, and loves hanging out with his little daughter Elliana.

 J.R. is the Director of Leadership and Congregational Formation for Ecclesia.
 He works closely with churches seeking to know more about the network, encouraging, training and equipping churches and overseeing our coaching initiative.
 He is also Cultural Cultivator of The Renew Community, a faith community for the hurting and the hungry in Lansdale, PA in the Greater Philadelphia Area.